David Starr Jordan: Indiana University president

-Stanford presidency
+Stanford University president

 In March 1891, he was approached by Leland and Jane Stanford, who offered him the presidency of Leland Stanford Junior University, which was about to open in California.
-Andrew White, the president of Cornell, had been offered the position but instead recommended Jordan to the Stanfords based on an educational philosophy fit with the Stanfords' vision of a nonsectarian co-educational school with a liberal arts curriculum.
+Andrew Dickson White, the co-founder and first president of Cornell University, who offered him the position, recommended Jordan to the Stanfords based on an educational philosophy fit with the Stanfords' vision of a nonsectarian co-educational school with a liberal arts curriculum.
 Jordan quickly accepted the offer, arrived at Stanford in June 1891, and immediately set about recruiting faculty for the university's planned September opening.
 Pressed for time, he drew heavily on his own acquaintances; most of the 15 founding professors came either from Cornell or Indiana University.
 That first year at Stanford, Jordan was instrumental in establishing the university's Hopkins Marine Station.
 He served Stanford as president until 1913 and then chancellor until his retirement in 1916.
 The university decided not to renew his three-year-term as chancellor in 1916.
 As the years went on, Jordan became increasingly alienated from the university.

 While he was chancellor, he was elected president of the National Education Association.
 Jordan was a member in the Bohemian Club and the University Club in San Francisco.
 Jordan served as a director of the Sierra Club from 1892 to 1903.
+He was elected to the American Philosophical Society in 1905.

+David Starr Jordan House

-He was one of the first professors to build a summer home on Dolores Street, on what became known as "Professors' Row" in Carmel-by-the-Sea, California in 1904.
+In 1905, he was one of the first professors to build a summer home at the northeast corner of Camino Real and 7th Avenue, on what became known as "Professors' Row" in Carmel-by-the-Sea, California.
+He was good friends with Stanford University professor of entomology Vernon Lyman Kellogg, who also lived in Carmel.

 Eugenics

 In 1899, Jordan delivered an essay at Stanford on behalf of racial segregation and racial purity.
 In the essay, Jordan claimed that "For a race of men or a herd of cattle are governed by the same laws of selection."
-Jordan expressed great fears and phobias for "race degeneration" that would result unless great endeavors were put forward to maintain "racial unity".
+Jordan expressed concern about "race degeneration" that would occur unless efforts were made to maintain "racial unity".

 Eugenics-based argument against war

-One of Jordan's main theses in the essay was that his goals for an ideal society are better engendered by peace than war.
-His argument against warfare contended that it is detrimental because it removes the strongest men from the gene pool.
-Jordan asserted, "Future war is impossible because the nations cannot afford it."
+Jordan argued that peace was preferable to warfare because war removed the strongest men from the gene pool.
+He said, "Future war is impossible because the nations cannot afford it."
 As one commentator put it, "Though he found meager evidence to support his preconceptions, he still confidently asserted that 'always and everywhere, war means the reversal of natural selection.'"

 Jordan was president of the World Peace Foundation from 1910 to 1914 and president of the World Peace Conference in 1915 and initially opposed American entry into World War I although he changed his position in 1917 after he became convinced that a German victory would threaten democracy.